• Skip to primary navigation

 Candied pecans in a white bowl.

 Over 10 years ago I had my first experience with candied pecans.
-The pecans were from a speciality nut bar at a grocery store and they were expensive (but delicious).
-If I had known how easy candied nuts were to make (especially in an air fryer), I would have been making them at home!
+The cinnamon sugar pecans were from a speciality nut bar at a grocery store and they were expensive (but delicious).

 Fortunately, now I've discovered how to make candied pecans, and I've perfected making them in the air fryer.
 This means delicious sugared pecans anytime I want!
 And so easy and inexpensive to make.